 I was walking down State Street on the University of Michigan campus.
-A white blazer with two occupants and a dog shouted out racist and sextet slurs at me and a group of friends.
-About 10 minutes later I saw the same car coming back in the opposite direction and the male passenger again called out racist and sextet slurs.
+A white blazer with two occupants and a dog shouted out racist and sexist slurs at me and a group of friends.
+About 10 minutes later I saw the same car coming back in the opposite direction and the male passenger again called out racist and sexist slurs.
 They had to stop at the red light at State and Williams so I ran up to the car passenger door and asked “What did you say to me?”
 He says, “I have never seen you before in my life.”
 I said, “I know your car from all the identifying stickers you have stuck on the back trunk door.
 You just drove down the street back and forth yelling out at me and my friends.
 I’m watching you.”
-The light changed and they drove off, he leaned his head out and called “B***!” to display his fundamental cowardice one more time.
-He had dark is blonde curly hair and looked about 16 but maybe he was older.
-The driver was a female in her late teens I think with long straight blonde hair.
+The light changed and they drove off.
+He leaned his head out and called “B***!” to display his fundamental cowardice one more time.
+He had dark blonde curly hair and looked about 16 but maybe he was older.
+The driver was a female in her late teens, I think, with long straight blonde hair.

 I was walking back to my car from a girl’s night out, and we passed two older men (about 20-30 years older).
 As we passed, the men whistled and asked us where we were headed.
 After we responded shortly with “home,” one guy replied with “give me 10 minutes, it will be the best sex you’ve ever had.”
 I was so disgusted I just kept walking (at a faster pace).

 She had a nervous expression on her face as she entered.
 I gave the guy an angry, disapproving look, paid for my gas, then found a way to dilly dally at the pump long enough to ensure that this woman walked out of that store and left the gas station without any further or escalated harassment to deal with.
-Im not sure what exactly i would have done if things did take an uglier turn, but i couldnt just drive away knowing what was going on.
+I’m not sure what exactly I would have done if things had taken an uglier turn, but I couldn’t just drive away knowing what was going on.
 She did end up leaving without things getting worse, so that was a plus.

 Its just completely ridiculous and SHAMEFUL that stopping for gas equates to harassment.
-But thats reality.
-For that girl at the gas station and for millions of others like her just trying to move through public space and live their lives.
+But that’s reality for that girl at the gas station and for millions of others like her just trying to move through public spaces and live their lives.

 I had four men in a car outside the party store between Michigan ave and grand river (at the fork) whistle at me and tell me to come over to their car… When I flipped them off they told me I was “rude.”
 I proceeded to say that sexual harassment is rude, & real men don’t whistle at women to make themselves feel powerful.
 One of them said “I’m bout to get up out this car& show you what a real man do.”
 I went inside the store& told the manager, but the car was gone before he could do anything.